Skip to content

 Most of supermarket whisky is fine.
 Almost all of it punches above its price.
 The category is genuinely competitive — most "supermarket whisky is bad" snobbery is several decades out of date.
 Pick a bottle from the list above and pour yourself a dram.

-For deeper reviews of the Aldi and Lidl ranges (every bottle blind-tasted), see I tried every Aldi whisky and the full Lidl line-up.
-For more detailed pricing and current deals across all six major UK supermarkets, see our supermarket whisky deals guide.
+For deeper research-based guides to the Aldi and Lidl ranges, see every Aldi whisky and the full Lidl line-up.
+To understand pricing and offers — how the "was/now" trick works and which supermarket deals are genuinely worth it — see our supermarket whisky prices & offers guide.

 SharePost